daniel-skd/SpanDigitalInterview/README.md

 # SpanDigitalInterview
 ### App Description
 This app will help in the calculating the ranking table for a league, taking the input from a file specified by the user, the user will provide the filepath to it.
+ + Important Note 1: The jar file can be executed with this command: java insertPathOfTheJar\SpanDigitalInterview-1.0-SNAPSHOT.jar
+ + Important Note 2: The formatted text file will be generated on the folder where jar is executed with this name: "Span_League_Ranking.txt"
 ### Input/output
 The input and output will be text.
 The input contains results of games, one per line.
 See “Sample input” for details.